stonepros/stone/doc/rados/operations/placement-groups.rst

 no influence on data durability.
 It could be 128 or 8192 and the recovery would not be slower or faster.

-However, growing the same Ceph cluster to 20 OSDs instead of 10 OSDs is likely to speed up recovery and therefore improve data durability significantly.
+However, growing the same Stone cluster to 20 OSDs instead of 10 OSDs is likely to speed up recovery and therefore improve data durability significantly.
 Each OSD now participates in only ~75 placement groups instead of ~150 when there were only 10 OSDs and it will still require